 How to make a good business even better

-Successful small business owners know that ongoing improvements play a big role in business growth.
+Successful business owners know that ongoing improvements play a big role in business growth.
 Your competitors can be a key source for inspiration.

 While you're conducting your review, CIBC business advisors and their team of specialists can direct you to relevant data sources, and provide feedback to help you focus on the areas that are most important to your business.

 Following are some suggestions to help you with your evaluation process.

 As with any undertaking, the first step is to understand your challenges.
 What area of the business do you want to evaluate?
 What key processes affect performance?
 Where do you suspect there might be room for improvement?
 Some of the most common areas for examination include cost control, inventory management, customer service, IT, and human resources.

 - Identifying your measures

 Break down the general area for study by selecting one specific process at a time (such as order taking) rather than looking at an entire system (such as fulfilment), which comprises many processes.
 This will produce the most meaningful results and a greater likelihood of making real and lasting change in a reasonable time frame.

 What data will you need to gather to establish your baseline position in the chosen area?